ariskyr/CompilerCringe_CEID/README.md

 - 0.2
   - Flex file initialisation (reserved keywords definition + a simple function to print the tokens)
   * Added BNF Grammar functions and program structure.
 Practically the end of the grammar
-  * Flex addition of operators and conditions, indentification of natural numbers and identifiers using regex, also ignoring whitespace
+  * Flex addition of operators and conditions, identification of natural numbers and identifiers using regex, also ignoring whitespace
+  * Flex identification of strings, ignoring both single and multi line comments.
+Error handling with a simple function

 * 0.1
   - Initial Commit